bobanetwork/boba/boba-docs/dev-docs/account-abstraction/0_index.md

 2. The nonce to ensure the uniqueness of every transaction
 3. The address to uniquely identify the account

-While a Contract Account is an account with code (smart contract) that executes when it receives a transaction.
+A Contract Account is an account with code (called a smart contract) that executes when it receives a transaction.
 Like an EOA, a contract account can also hold ether and can be made to trigger arbitrary transactions.
 But a contract account needs to be controlled with an EOA.

 ## What is Account Abstraction